SamvitJ/samvitj.github.io/blog-source/_posts/2017-08-14-evaluating-startups-2.md

   2. Is the product fundamentally inventive or dramatically better than its substitutes in the market today?
 The most successful companies tend to be those that [shift paradigms](http://zerotoonebook.com/), either by building:

-    - **0 to 1 products.** These are services that are the first in their kind - not derivatives of existing ideas (e.g. Amazon, Uber, Airbnb).
+    - **0 to 1 products.** These are services that are the first in their kind -- not derivatives of existing ideas (e.g. Amazon, Uber, Airbnb).

-    - **10x products.** These are services that are at least an order of magnitude ("10x") better than whatever is used instead today (e.g. [Google search](http://ilpubs.stanford.edu:8090/361/1/1998-8.pdf) vs. Alta  Vista (1998)).
+    - **10x products.** These are services that are at least an order-of-magnitude ("10x") faster or cheaper than their substitutes today (e.g. [Google](http://ilpubs.stanford.edu:8090/361/1/1998-8.pdf) vs. Alta  Vista (1998)).

 A paradox of entrepreneurship is that it is [often easier](http://playbook.samaltman.com/) to build a company to solve a hard problem than an easy one.
 Space exploration, driverless cars, curing infectious disease - these ideas excite and attract smart people, and inspire loyalty in trying times.